dsnowden25/CS5004-Midterm/Chapters/Chapter-4/Chapter_4.md

 - Systems where bugs will expensive mistakes (financial, medical, security)
 - Teams where multiple people work on the same codebase

-**Wait, business logic?**
+> **Wait, business logic?**
-- Business logic is code that implements the application's rules and requirements, like invariants
+>- Business logic is code that implements the application's rules and requirements, like invariants
+>- Examples of things that are not business logic include:
-- Getters and setters (data access), UI code (buttons, forms, displays), database code (saving/loading data), toString() methods (formatting) **are not** considered business logic
+>  - Getters and setters (data access)
+>  - UI code (buttons, forms, displays)
+>  - database code (saving/loading data)
+>  - toString() methods (formatting)

 ### Driver Testing and Prototyping

-Before TDD became popular, developers used different approaches to verify their code worked.
+Before TDD became popular, developers used other approaches to verify their code worked.

 **What is Driver Testing?**